Xixiao007/Xixiao007.github.io/_posts/2018-3-15-free-pluralsight-sub.md

 1. Browse to Micorsoft visual studio dev ensseital site => [here](https://www.visualstudio.com/dev-essentials/).
 2. Register a new account (I always use a valid email account though it might be optional).
 3. Under the `benefits` page, 3-month Pluralsight sub is at your hand.
 Screenshot below.
+4. Use a valid email address when activating Pluralsight service.
+You might wanna retrieve your password in future.
-4. Yes, there are other benifits too.
+4. Yes, there are other benifits under dev essential too.
 You are welcome to take them all.

 ![pluralsight]({{ "/assets/img/ms-dev.png" | absolute_url }})